haberco/topological-sort-php/README.md

 topological-sort-php
 ====================

+A topological sort is useful for determining dependency loading.

 An OO implementation of a topological sort algorithm in PHP.
+This code has been included in the MediaWiki project.